Hazardous Waste Legislation & Regulations

 Hazardous Waste Protocols & Criteria

 These emission criteria and operating requirements apply to thermal treatment operations for burning biomedical waste or a mixture of biomedical waste and any general refuse originating from a hospital or other sources of biomedical waste, with the exception of human and animal remains burned in crematoria and any other hazardous waste besides biomedical waste.

 This protocol applies to PCB hazardous waste solid residues which result from the treatment of hazardous waste by physical, chemical, biological, incineration or thermal processes.

 - The Ministry is currently updating the “Protocol for Management of PCB Contaminated Wastes” to align with recent federal regulatory amendments.
 The document will be re-posted after updates have been completed.

 This procedure provides a protocol for use by a manager to authorize removal of decontaminated transformer components or residue from a hazardous waste treatment facility.

-- The Ministry is currently updating the “Protocol for Management of PCB Transformers” to align with recent federal regulatory amendments.
+- The B.C. government is currently updating the “Protocol for Management of PCB Transformers” to align with recent federal regulatory amendments.
 The document will be re-posted after updates have been completed.

 This protocol is approved for evaluation of treated spent iron sponge.
 Iron sponge consists of wood shavings or wood chips impregnated with hydrated iron oxide.
 It is used for removal of H2S in oil and gas processing operations.
 Exposure to H2S and mercaptans produces iron sulphides and iron mercaptides.
 Infused with these contaminants, the iron sponge is referred to as spent iron sponge.